KazuyaHara/Rails4-Template-FullStack/README.md

 ```

 That's it. ```initialize.rb``` handles Gemfile and application general settings.
 And ```setup.rb``` handles gem settings.

+### Options
+You can use these gems as you needed.
+Please answer to questions 'yes'.

+#### for styling
+- bootstrap (ver 4.0.0.alpha3)
+- compass
+- font-swrsome

+#### for authentication
+- devise
+- cancancan
+- omniauth (facebook & twitter)

+#### for background jobs
+- sidekiq

+...and more!
+As for the detail, please check Gemfile.

 ## After Installation
 You should ...